 Emma is director and co-founder of Emil Eve Architects, starting the practice in 2009 alongside Ross.
 With a background in architecture, interior, lighting and exhibition design Emma brings a diverse range of experience to the practice.

 Emma qualified as an ARB qualified Architect in 2012 and has overseen an extensive range of projects from inception to completion.
 Prior to founding Emil Eve, Emma worked for studios in London and Paris including leading the Interior Design Team on the multi-award winning National Museum of Estonia with DGT Architects and the refurbishment of Barrington Court, a Grade II Listed National Trust property with Levitate Architects.

 Emma combines practice with teaching and is a design tutor at the University of Westminster where she has gained recognition as a Fellow of the Higher Education Authority.

 Assistant Architect, MArch

-After graduating with a Distinction in his Masters from The CASS School of Architecture (MET), Michael has worked as an architectural assistant for multiple practices and developers across London; working on a range of project types and scales.
+After graduating with a Distinction in his Masters from The London Metropolitan University, Michael has worked as an architectural assistant for multiple practices and developers across London; working on a range of project types and scales.
 He has a wealth of experience in leading all technical aspects of design production and detailing at Emil Eve Architects.

 Michael’s university work focused on bringing sustainable placemaking and viable new uses to inanimate areas of London.